 - You'll learn how to analyse relevant theoretical concepts and social policies, and how to link them to practical situations and your personal practice.

 - You'll attend a three-day residential module in the January of the first year, where you'll get to know other students and staff, while participating in programmed activities.

 - Teaching methods encourage maximum student participation, and include lectures, seminars, fieldwork, group and individual tutorials, group work training meetings, workshops, practical exercises, and written work.

 The degree is professionally recognised by the National Youth Agency (NYA) and endorsed by the Endorsement and Quality Standards Board for Community Development Learning.

-Level 4 - In your first year students study the following compulsory modules:
+Year 1 (credit level 4) - In your first year you will study the following compulsory modules:

 Introduction to Community Development & Youth Work I